 The Center for Health Statistics operates the vital records system and collects and tabulates health-related statistical data for the state of Alabama.

 The Center files, stores, and issues certified copies of vital records including birth, death, marriage and divorce certificates for events that occur in Alabama.
-An automated vital records system called ViSION, or Vital Statistics Image Oriented Network, allows vital records to be issued through all 67 county health departments.
+An automated vital records system called Vital Statistics Image Oriented Network or ViSION, allows vital records to be issued through all Alabama county health departments.

 Customers can obtain most vital records from the Center for Health Statistics through their county health department in 30 minutes or less.
 Records may also be obtained through the mail in about 7-10 days.